ihalseide/loo/README.md

 For programmers used to other languages, this makes it so you don't have to think about the different ways Lua approaches things and potentially make more mistakes.

+## Notes

+The syntax of the `continue` statement mirrors the `break` statement in Lua: it is not required to be the last statement in a block (unlike the `return` statement).